tldr-pages/tldr/pages/common/edgepaint.md

 > Graphviz filters: `acyclic`, `bcomps`, `comps`, `edgepaint`, `gvcolor`, `gvpack`, `mingle`, `nop`, `sccmap`, `tred`, & `unflatten`.
 > More information: <https://graphviz.org/pdf/edgepaint.1.pdf>.

-- Colorize edges of a graph layout (that already has layout information) to clarify crossing edges:
+- Colorize edges of one or more graph layouts (that already have layout information) to clarify crossing edges:

 `edgepaint {{path/to/layout1.gv}} {{path/to/layout2.gv ...}} > {{path/to/output.gv}}`